Can You Sublimate Over Sublimation?

 Can you sublimate on top of sublimation prints?**

-Yes, you can sublimate on top of sublimation prints, but it requires careful planning, the right materials, and precise temperature and time control to ensure proper bonding between the layers.
+Yes, you can sublimate on top of sublimation prints, but it requires careful planning, the right materials such as sublimation ink and heat transfer paper, and precise temperature and time control to ensure proper bonding between the layers.

 Can you layer sublimation on different types of materials?